0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-go.md

 !!! warning
     This service is now deprecating in favor of the more robust and efficient [Rust implementation](agglayer-rs.md).

+## Architecture

+The AggLayer Golang architecture supports interactions with multiple CDK chains for ZKP verification.

+It uses PostgreSQL database for storage and interacts with both L1 and L2 chains through configured RPC nodes.

+[pic-here]

 ## Get started

 ### Run locally with Docker